Skip to content

 Using DSPy in practice: from quick scripting to building sophisticated systems.

 Standard prompts conflate interface (“what should the LM do?”) with implementation (“how do we tell it to do that?”).
-DSPy isolates the former as signatures so we can infer latter or learn it from data — in the context of a bigger program.
+DSPy isolates the former as signatures so we can infer the latter or learn it from data — in the context of a bigger program.

-Even before you start using optimizers, DSPy's modules allow you to script effective LM systems in ergonomic, portable ways.
+Even before you start using optimizers, DSPy's modules allow you to script effective LM systems as ergonomic, portable code.
 Across many tasks and LMs, we maintain signature test suites that assess the reliability of the built-in DSPy adapters.
 Adapters are the components that map signatures to prompts prior to optimization.
 If you find a task where a simple prompt consistently outperforms idiomatic DSPy for your LM, consider that a bug and file an issue.
 We'll use this to improve the built-in adapters.

 2) Optimizers tune the prompts and weights of your AI modules.

 DSPy provides you with the tools to compile high-level code with natural language annotations into the low-level computations, prompts, or weight updates that align your LM with your program’s structure and metrics.
+If you change your code or your metrics, you can simply re-compile accordingly.

 Given a few tens or hundreds of representative inputs of your task and a metric that can measure the quality of your system's outputs, you can use a DSPy optimizer.
 Different optimizers in DSPy work by synthesizing good few-shot examples for every module, like dspy.BootstrapRS,1 proposing and intelligently exploring better natural-language instructions for every prompt, like dspy.MIPROv2,2 and building datasets for your modules and using them to finetune the LM weights in your system, like dspy.BootstrapFinetune.3